Home Photographs Press Prints About

 Abstract structural photography offers playful re-imagination of what urban structures might represent, both in a real physical sense and a personal experimental one, drawing us closer to the cities we explore by assigning these structures a purpose and meaning that reflects us, our stories, and our histories.

-Through interacting with their surroundings, these structure give us the ability to, in essence, paint with architecture.
-By re-appropriating these urban entities we come across as our colors and brushes, these guerrilla photography efforts help create new intellectual and philosophical visual spaces with equal parts formalism, precisionism and architectural abstraction.
+Through exploring their surroundings, urban structure give us the ability to, in essence, paint with architecture.
+By re-appropriating these urban entities as our colors and brushes, these guerrilla photography efforts help create new intellectual and philosophical visual spaces with equal parts formalism, precisionism and architectural abstraction.

-Nikola Olic is a photographer living and working in Dallas, Texas, focusing on architectural photography and abstract structural quotes that reimagine their subjects in playful, dimensionless and disorienting ways.
-His photography has appeared in various galleries, art events, museums, magazines, newspapers and websites around the world.
+Nikola Olic is a Serbian photographer living and working in Dallas, Texas, focusing on architectural photography and abstract structural quotes that reimagine their subjects in playful, dimensionless and disorienting ways.
+His photography has appeared in various galleries, private collections, public spaces, art events, museums, magazines, newspapers and websites around the world.

 Email : nikola@StructurePhotography.org